gposingway/Listeningway/README.md

    - This will:
      - Clone ReShade SDK and vcpkg if needed.
      - Bootstrap vcpkg.
-     - Install all dependencies using the static triplet (`x64-windows-static`), so no extra DLLs are needed at runtime.
+     - Install all dependencies using the static triplet (`x64-windows-static`).
      - Configure the project with CMake in the `build` directory.

 2. **Build the Addon**
    - Run:
      ```
-     .\simple_build.bat
+     .\build.bat
      ```
    - This will:
      - Build the addon in Release mode.